smilers/windows-itpro-docs/windows/security/identity-protection/web-sign-in/index.md

 ---
 title: Use Web Sign-In To Enable Passwordless Sign-In In Windows
-Description: Learn how Web sign-in in Windows works, key scenarios, and how to configure it. ms.date: 12/02/2024 ms.topic: how-to
+description: Learn how Web sign-in in Windows works, key scenarios, and how to configure it. ms.date: 12/02/2024 ms.topic: how-to
 appliesto: